-Basic advice about flying safely with ten recommendations on security and protection during your travel on passenger planes.
+Basic advice for flying safely with ten recommendations on flight security.
+Learn how to get maximum protection during travel on passenger planes.

 FLIGHT SAFETY TIPS FOR AIRLINE PASSENGERS: What are the best methods for dealing with airport rules and flight security check-ins?

-Airline baggage restrictions and prohibited carry-on items can be a daunting task and especially for nervous flyers.
+There is no doubt that airline baggage restrictions and prohibited carry-on items can be a daunting task.
+It can be especially taxing for any nervous flyers.

-Listing the top 10 flying rules should help you fly safely with the minimum amount of hassle next time you take to the skies around the UK and afar.
+Listing the top 10 flying rules should help you fly safely with the minimum amount of hassle next time you take to the skies around the United Kingdom and afar.

 Your captain and copilot says - buckle up and have a safe flight!

 When you fly on a large aircraft - more than 30 passengers - the design and safety certifications are governed by the strictest aviation rules and regulations.

 You could also expect that larger airplanes can provide you with a higher likelihood of passenger survival in the unlikely event of plane crash.

 An official review of fatal airline passenger events shows that larger aircrafts (by plane model) tend to offer better survival statistics after a serious air accident.

 Statistically, the highest number of airliner accidents occur during four flight phases - takeoff, climb, descent, and landing.
 Flying nonstop routes means you make fewer takeoffs and landings.
 The price difference is rarely too extreme if you have the choice and it will reduce your flight time too.